sd17spring/sd17spring.github.io/_assignments/final-project/architectural-review.md

 ## Overview

-During the course of the final project, your team will complete an Arcitectural peer review.
+During the course of the final project, your team will complete an Architectural Peer Review.
 This review will focus on high-level design decisions, and will give your team opportunity to present ideas of how the architecture of the code will be.

 **What it is**